paghdalyogesh/Javascript/AngularJs/readme.md

 - You should not use the ng-app directive when manually bootstrapping your app.
 - You should not mix up the automatic and manual way of bootstrapping your app.
 - Define modules, controller, services etc. before manually bootstrapping your app as defined in above example.

+# Scopes
+Scope is a JavaScript object that refers to the application model.
+It acts as a context for evaluating angular expressions.
+Basically, it acts as glue between controller and view.
+Scopes are hierarchical in nature and follow the DOM structure of your AngularJS app.
+AngularJS has two scope objects: $rootScope and $scope.

+#### $scope
+A $scope is a JavaScript object which is used for communication between controller and view.
+Basically, $scope binds a view (DOM element) to the viewmodel and functions defined in a controller.

+#### $rootScope
+The $rootScope is the top-most scope.
+An app can have only one $rootScope which will be shared among all the components of an app.
+Hence it acts like a global variable.
+All other $scopes are children of the $rootScope.